tsdataclinic/scout/Roadmap.md

 # Roadmap 2022

-**This roadmap is out of date and needs updating.**

 This document outlines the roadmap for development of Scout.

-If you would like to request a new feature or prioritize one over the others, open a GitHub discussion.
+If you would like to request a new feature or prioritize one over the others, please open a GitHub discussion.

 ## Multi-portal Scout